undefinedlabs/scope-docs/docs/go-http-instrumentation.md

 }
 ```

-### Injecting the trace information to an outgoing request
+After this, in order for the Scope Go agent to trace an outgoing request, you must attach the current context to it.

-In order for the Scope Go agent to trace an outgoing request, you must attach the context to it.
 For example:

 ```go
 import (